 Levingston became the oldest recognized living military veteran in United States following the death of Emma Didlake on 16 August 2015.
 He became the oldest living man in the United States following the death of Felix Simoneaux on 19 April 2016.

-Following his death, Clarence Matthews became the oldest known living man in the United States.
+Upon his passing, Clarence Matthews succeeded him as the oldest known living man in the United States.

 His age was verified by Stefan Maglov, and validated by LongeviQuest on 23 February 2023.